-There are four different starting classes in the base game for players to choose from: the Warrior, the Assassin, the Knight, and the Herald.
-In this guide I will only be covering the Warrior and various strategies and equipment you should look out for while playing the game.
+The Characters Expansion adds new armour treasure cards as well as six new starting characters: Mercenary, Sorcerer, Thief, Pyromancer, Cleric, and Deprived.
+In this guide, I will only be covering the Sorcerer and various strategies and equipment you should look out for while playing the game.

 Other Character Guides

-- Dark Souls Board Game Character Guide: The Knight
+- Dark Souls Board Game Character Guide: The Pyromancer

-A quick guide to the Knight starting class from Dark Souls: The Board Game.
+A quick guide to the Pyromancer starting character from Dark Souls: The Board Game Characters Expansion.

 - Dark Souls Board Game Character Guide: The Herald

 A quick guide to the Herald starting character from Dark Souls: The Board Game.